CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 ## **Rates**

-The oracle contract utilizes the `stored_rates` from a stableswap pool and considers these rates accordingly.
+The oracle contract utilizes the `stored_rates` from a Stableswap pool and considers these rates accordingly.
 The application of these rates is governed by the `USE_RATES` variable.
 If set to `true`, the rates are applied; if set to `false`, they are not.

 ???quote "Source code"